NICK HUGHES INTERVIEW BY JEFF BLOOVMAN OF PRACTICALLY TACTICAL & ARMED DYNAMICS

 Can anyone learn to be their own bodyguard?

 I think so.
 The techniques, as you’ll see when you read the book, are easy enough, and the beauty of them is they don’t take long.
-I always run into people who say, “why would you want to live your life that way?” which is amusing.
+I always run into people who say, “Why would you want to live your life that way?” which is amusing.
 What way, exactly?
 Learning a few simple measures you can incorporate into your daily routine to avoid ever becoming a victim of violent crime?
-It’s no different than putting on a seat belt and takes about the same amount of time.
+It’s no different than putting on a seat belt, and it takes about the same amount of time.
 I don’t assume the seat belt wearer is paranoid about getting into an accident…I just think he’s being prudent.
 This is no different

 Some professionals differentiate between techniques as hard skills and soft skills.
 What does this mean, and which is more important?